 Members who hold a valid Certificate of Registration with the College may use the title "Denturist" or either of the official marks "DD" or "Registered Denturist".
-Members who hold an inactive Certificate of Registration may not practise denturism, nor hold themselves out as denturists, but may use the title "Denturist(Inactive)" or either official mark "DD(Inactive)" or "Registered Denturist(Inactive)".
+Members who have been approved for the honourary designation of "Retired" status may use the title Denturist (Retired), Registered Denturist (Retired) or DD (Ret).
+Members who are registered in the inactive class may use the title "Denturist (Inactive)" or either official mark "DD (Inactive)" or "Registered Denturist (Inactive)".